MrEn1gma/Practical-Ransomware/Avaddon Ransomware/README.md

 }
 ```

-- It can be automated decrypt by using IDAPython, the script I uploaded in this project.
+- It can be decrypted automatelly by using IDAPython, the script I uploaded in this project.
 Here is the result:

 ```txt
 .rdata:00AA4398                 dd offset sub_A21020    ; DECRYPTED: SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System